 You might wonder when you see Austrian men engaged in finger-pulling.
 It is actually a serious traditional sport and the rules of the game are quite strict.
 The game is called Fingerhakeln (finger-pulling), which is like a mini version of tug-of-war.
 The objective is the same, to drag the opponent by the finger across the table.
 Bavaria also plays this sport.

 In some cultures, it is a tradition for families to marry off their children at a very young age.
-In several modern countries where people have more freedom, it is up to them to decide if they want to marry or not and at what age.
-But in some countries, friends and families can be “cruel.”
 In Germany for example, a person who’s still single at age 25 is showered by friends with cinnamon powder throughout the day.
-It is worse if the person is still single at 30 because they use pepper instead.
-In France, people buy funny hats for their 25-year old single friends on November 25, which is Saint Catherine’s Day.
+Over in France, people buy funny hats for their 25-year old single friends on November 25, which is Saint Catherine’s Day.
 In Germany, when a person reaches 25 and is still single, friends will string socks from the celebrant’s home to the birthday party venue, with stops after a few socks while friends encourage the birthday celebrant to have a drink.

 19. Shoving your face on your birthday cake